tianlinxu312/cot-gan/README.md

 ```

 ### Data
-.tfrecord files used in COT-GAN experiments can be downloaded here: https://drive.google.com/drive/folders/1ja9OlAyObPTDIp8bNl8rDT1RgpEt0qO-?usp=sharing
+The .tfrecord files used in the COT-GAN experiments can be downloaded here: https://drive.google.com/drive/folders/1ja9OlAyObPTDIp8bNl8rDT1RgpEt0qO-?usp=sharing

-Or can be downloaded from Google cloud storage:
+To run the code in this repository as is, download the .tfrecord files to the corresponding subfolder inside the `data` folder.

+**Note:** If you have the Google Cloud SDK installed, you can copy the files using `gsutil` from this publicly accessible bucket

 ```
+# Download the data from Google Cloud Storage
 gsutil -m cp -r gs://munn-sandbox/cwgan/data .
 ```